 What can this device do?

-1. Mix air and nitrogen to achieve an oxygen percentage anywhere in the range of 0-21% (hypoxia to normoxia)
+1. Mix air and nitrogen to produce a gaseous mixture with a specific oxygen percentage between 0% and 21% (hypoxia to normoxia)

 • This oxygen controller mixes air and nitrogen in a specific ratio.
 There is a feedback mechanism built in that utilizes an oxygen sensor to keep the oxygen percentage constant.

-2. Automate the variation in oxygen percentage on a schedule
+2. Automate the changes in oxygen percentage on a schedule

 • A graphical user interface (GUI) I built in python allows a user to set intervals of time for a certain oxygen percentages.
-This means you can type in a program such as 1% oxygen for 4 hours and 13% oxygen for 10 hours that will repeat for a total of a few days.
+This means you can type in a program such as 1% oxygen for 4 hours and 13% oxygen for 10 hours that will repeat for a set number of days.

 • Cells in our body do not have a continuous supply of oxygen due to the cardiovascular and respiratory systems (Paper 1).
-Several publications (Paper 2) have reported higher amplitude oscillations in percent oxygen at the cellular level in tumor cells, so my lab wanted a way to simulate these effects.
-This device can turn on or turn off the output gas mixture of air and nitrogen fed to cells at a certain frequency, which is set anywhere from 0-200 mHz (values picked from paper 2).
+Several publications (Paper 2) have reported higher amplitude oscillations in percent oxygen at the cellular level in tumor cells, and my project attempts to simulate these effects.
+Specifically, this device turns on or off the output gas mixture of air and nitrogen fed to cells at frequencies between 0-200 mHz (values picked from paper 2).

-This goal of this project was to take existing lab equipment and inexpensively modify it to give it additional features.
+The goal of this project was to take existing lab equipment and inexpensively modify it to give it additional features that would prove useful in cancer research.
 I worked in the Laboratory of Integrative Tumor Ecology (L.I.T.E.) at Virginia Tech in Blacksburg, VA under Dr. Scott Verbridge and Ishan Goswami to create this device.
 It is currently being used in biological studies that will hopefully be published in the upcoming year.
 As a side note, you do not need to implement all three features I listed above.
 For some biological studies using this device, the third feature I listed is not being utilized.